Skip to content

 earthlib satellite instruments

-Measurement types
+Measurement units

-The earthlib spectral library are provided in units of surface reflectance: scaled as floating point values from 0-1.
-Data from the most commonly-used sensors—like Landsat, Sentinel & MODIS—are provided in Earth Engine as surface reflectance products.
 These datasets can be unmixed once the data have been rescaled: they're typically provided as unsigned integer values from 0-10000.

-A few data sources are not available as surface reflectance products: ASTER data are provided in radiance (a physical measurement unit, uncorrected for atmospheric composition); ALOS-AVNIR-2 data are provided in DN (raw sensor measurments).
+A few data sources are not provided as surface reflectance products: ASTER data are provided in radiance (a physical measurement unit, uncorrected for atmospheric composition); ALOS-AVNIR-2 data are provided in DN (raw sensor measurments).

 Sensors unavailable in Earth Engine

-earthlib provides sensor definitions for NEON data (a set of airborne imaging spectrometers) and for a set of data from Planet's Dove constellation (PlanetScope, Dove-R, SuperDove).
+earthlib provides sensor definitions for NEON data (a set of airborne imaging spectrometers) and for a set of data from Planet's Dove constellation (Dove, Dove-R, SuperDove).
 These are not available as default Earth Engine collections.

 You can, however, upload data from these providers as custom user data or from community-contributed datasets.
 So you can unmix these datasets if you have access to them as Earth Engine Image/Collection assets, but no default collection ID is provided by earthlib.